 Fresh & Healthy Food Intitiative

 Food is a primary component of all household budgets.
-Food assistance can free up money to put towards an emergency and can bridges the gap during a difficult time .
+Food assistance can free up money to put towards an emergency and can bridge the gap during a difficult time .

 803-286-4673